New results on the stopping time behaviour of the Collatz 3x + 1 function: Abstract

-A Collatz sequence can only assume two possible forms.
+where $m=\big\lfloor(n-1)\cdot\log_23\big\rfloor-(n-1)$ and $\delta\in\mathbb{Z}$ assumes different values within the sum at intervals of 5 or 6 terms.
+This allows us to create an iterative algorithm which generates $z_n$ for each $n>6$. \ A Collatz sequence can only assume two possible forms.
 Either it falls into a cycle or it grows to infinity.
-The unproved conjecture to this problem is that each Collatz sequence enters the cycle $(1,2)$. \\
+The unproved conjecture to this problem is that each Collatz sequence enters the trivial cycle $(1,2,1,2,\dotsc)$. \\ \\ \textit{Note}: Proofs for the Theorems shown in this article can be found in \textsc{Winkler}\cite{Winkler2017}. \\